-We have audited the financial report of Goulburn Murray Credit Union Co-operative Limited (the Credit Union), which comprises the statement of financial position as at 30 June 2017, the statement of profit or loss and other comprehensive income, the statement of changes in members' equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Goulburn Murray Credit Union Limited (the Credit Union), which comprises the statement of financial position as at 30 June 2018, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion, the accompanying financial report of the Credit Union is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of Goulburn Murray Credit Union Limited is in accordance with the Corporations Act 2001, including:

-- (a) giving a true and fair view of the Credit Union's financial position as at 30 June 2017 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- (a) giving a true and fair view of the Credit Union's financial position as at 30 June 2018 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards and the Corporations Regulations 2001.